 A Village of SupportInside the Culture of Philadelphia Couples Therapy

-For Jenny, PCT isn’t just where she works; it’s where she belongs.
-Her colleagues have become true friends, people with whom she spends time both inside and outside the office.
-“My colleagues have become my friends.
-I really enjoy spending time with them,” she shares.
-“Even if we only have five minutes, I can walk out the door after a tough session and someone will offer to make me tea, or just give me a hug.”
+For Jenny, PCT isn’t just where she works; it’s where she feels at home.
+Her colleagues have become friends, people she enjoys spending time with both in and out of the office.
+“I really enjoy spending time with my colleagues,” she shares.
+“Even if we only have five minutes, I can step out after a tough session and someone will offer to listen, make me tea, or simply give me a hug.”

-However, it’s not just the professional development that keeps Jenny rooted here; it’s the culture of authenticity.
-“I felt really encouraged very early on to be authentic, and I felt very comfortable being myself,” she recalls.
-“It’s actually true here.
+It’s not only the professional development that keeps Jenny rooted, but it’s also the culture of authenticity.
+“From very early on, I felt encouraged to be myself,” she recalls.
+“That sense of authenticity is real here.
 I can bring my full self to work.”

 PCT is a place where clinicians grow, friendships flourish, and families come first.